reid-moffat/reid-moffat/README.md

 ### Hi 👋

-I'm a Software Developer focusing on API development with clean, concise and clear code
+I'm a Software Developer focusing on API development with clean, concise, and clear code

 ## My projects
 *🤝 = Team project*